AudrenThibault/m8c/README.md

 apt-get remove libserialport0 and libserialport-dev and reinstall it from https://github.com/sigrokproject/libserialport

 ### If it still doesn't work try : (use these paths even if reinstalled libserialport is somewhere else)
-sudo ln -s /usr/local/lib/libserialport.so.0.1.0 /usr/lib/libserialport.so.0.1.0
+sudo ln -s /usr/local/lib/libserialport.so.0.1.0 /usr/lib/libserialport.so.0.1.0 <br>
 sudo ln -s /usr/local/lib/libserialport.so.0 /usr/lib/libserialport.so.0

 ### If it still doesn't work maybe try :